harish49/bookworld-frontend/README.md

 An e-commerce website where customers can browse, search, add to cart, buy and review the books.Integrated the application with google books API which gives users a real search experience.

+How does users get real search experience?
+When a user searches for a book in UI, the search keyword hits the backend API's.
+The backend makes a call to Google books API to fetch real books data which best matches the key word.
+This response is sent back to UI.

 ## Available Scripts

 In the project directory, you can run: